Ruby Sophia Rich: Early life

 Rich was born on 23 June 1888 at Walgett, New South Wales in Australia.
 She was the fourth of six children of Louis Rich and Ada Bebarfald.
 Shortly after her birth, the family moved to Sydney.
 There, her father became a successful businessman, which later gave her family the opportunity to travel widely.
 She attended a local kindergarten before being educated at home by governesses, who taught her French and German.

 Rich studied the piano and performed in public at the Sydney Town Hall.
 In 1905 her father took her and her sister abroad and she studied the piano with Artur Schnabel in Berlin and Raoul Pugno in Paris.
 While she was in London, she had contact with Britain's suffragettes, which led to her interest in women's issues and the cause of peace.

 Rich returned to London in 1911.
 During World War I she joined a Voluntary Aid Detachment and organised concert tours for the allied forces in Switzerland.
 Her younger brother was wounded in France in 1917 and she returned with him to Australia.
 After his death and that of his wife, she adopted their son.

 Feminism

 In 1923 Rich met Millicent Preston-Stanley, president of the Feminist Club of New South Wales.
 When the Club ran into financial difficulties, she kept it going.
 She became vice-president of the club.

+The United Associations of Women (UAW) had been formed in 1929 by radical feminists who were disappointed by the progress made by similar organisations.
+Its founders included Linda Littlejohn, Adela Pankhurst Walsh, Jessie Street and Rich.

-She then campaigned for both Preston-Stanley and Jessie Street in their attempts to be elected to parliament.
+She campaigned for both Preston-Stanley and Jessie Street in their attempts to be elected to parliament.
 After meeting the social activist, Bessie Rischbieth, Rich joined the Australian Federation of Women Voters, becoming president (1945–48).
 In 1949 she was a founder of the League of Women Voters of New South Wales, serving as president in the 1950s.